-In the age of president-elect Donald Trump, it appears that people truly don’t know the people they’ve been dating, sharing a bed with, or even possibly married to.
+In the age of President Donald Trump and political uncertainty, it appears that people truly don’t know the people they’ve been dating, sharing a bed with, or even possibly married to.
 Recently, stories have come out across social media featuring interracial couples in which one person didn’t know that their significant other was capable of voting for Trump.
-An article last month in The Root actually explored this issue anecdotally.
+An article ln The Root actually explored this issue anecdotally.
 The wife in one story, a black woman, said the couple’s arguments became so explosive that she unfollowed her husband on social media and slept in a second bedroom.

 When I first read this article and then saw some experiences happen in real time on Twitter, I was astounded.
 It got me thinking about what conversations are people not having before they enter into committed relationships?
 How many sensitive yet important concerns go avoided until it’s too late?

 Communication and trust are the cornerstones of a long-standing relationship.
 However, how you broach conversations has a lot to do with the amount of information you can take away from them.
 Sometimes you can ask the necessary questions but still not get enough pertinent information or the full truth because people are blinded by love and feelings.